shipuicom/core/projects/ship-ui/README.md

 Docs can be found at [docs.shipui.com](https://docs.shipui.com)

+> [!IMPORTANT]
+> **Upgrading to v0.21.0?** ShipUI now uses a modular secondary entry point architecture for maximum tree-shaking and HMR performance.
+Please read our [Migration Guide](MIGRATION.md) for instructions on updating your imports.

 ## Base setup

 To start using ShipUI make sure you're using angular 19 or newer.